pnivek/pteroCraft/README.md

 # pteroCraft

-This project is a Discord <-> Minecraft bridge.
-Specifically, its a Discord bot that interacts with a Pterodactyl panel Minecraft server's console via the panel's WebSocket API.
-It allows viewing logs, checking status, listing players, and managing the server's whitelist directly from Discord.

-#### you might be wondering...
-Why not just use the minecraft server's RCON protocol?
+A Discord bot that bridges your Discord server with a Minecraft server hosted on Pterodactyl.
+Instead of relying on insecure RCON or complex server mods, pteroCraft connects directly to your Pterodactyl panel's WebSocket API to provide safe, granular control over server management.

+## Why pteroCraft?

+**🔒 Security First**
-- RCON isn't secure and *no one* recommends exposing this to the internet.
+- **Why not RCON?** RCON is inherently insecure and should never be exposed to the internet. pteroCraft uses Pterodactyl's secure WebSocket API instead.
-- I wanted a safe way to allow my friends (and their friends) to interact with the servers console.

-Ok, why don't you just make some trusted friends operators?
-- granting operator to users grants more permissions than whats often required
-- setting up custom operator levels/permissions on the MC server is cumbersome and more work
-- still places the burden of operator on a few people and makes the experience less "self service"
+- **Why not make friends operators?** Minecraft's operator system is all-or-nothing. pteroCraft lets you expose only the specific commands you choose.

+**🎯 Better Control**
+- **Discord-based permissions:** Leverage Discord's robust permission system instead of managing complex Minecraft operator levels.
+- **Self-service:** Friends can manage whitelist and check server status without bothering admins.
+- **Audit trail:** All commands are logged and attributable to Discord users.

+**⚡ Simple Setup**
+- **Server-agnostic:** Works with any Minecraft server (Vanilla, Fabric, Forge, etc.) as long as it runs on Pterodactyl.
-There are mods like DiscordSRV, Fabricord, or Discord Integration Fabric already. why use this?
+- **No mods required:** Unlike DiscordSRV, Fabricord, or Discord Integration Fabric, pteroCraft doesn't require specific server frameworks.
-- I didn't actually know about these when developing this bot, oops :P
-- It also seems like those mods require specific frameworks like Spigot, Fabric, etc., while this bot is agnostic to that.
-This only requires that your MC server be ran with pterodactyl, and that your MC server supports console commands via the panel.
-- there are projects on github similar to this one, but they seem more generalized

-Takeaway: using this bot allows me to *only expose the console commands that I choose* while having Discord handle the actual access control.
-This means that access to the bot/server commands can now be controlled via Discord's permission system, which offers more granularity and control than vanilla minecraft's operator system.
-Since this bot was built to be ran inside your pterodactyl panel next to your existing minecraft server, it will be simpler to set up than other solutions.
-And the python code is simple enough to easily extend/customize it to your needs.
+- **Lightweight:** Just a Python bot that can run alongside your existing server infrastructure.

-## Features
+## Core Features

--   **View Server Logs:** Display recent lines from the server console (`/log`).
+-   **📋 View Server Logs:** Display recent console output (`/log`)
--   **Check Connection Status:** Show the status of the WebSocket connection to the Pterodactyl server (`/status`).
+-   **🔍 Connection Status:** Monitor WebSocket connection health (`/status`)
--   **List Online Players:** Display the current online player count and list their usernames (`/list`).
+-   **👥 Player Management:** List online players (`/list`)
--   **Manage Whitelist:** Add or remove players from the Minecraft server whitelist (`/whitelist`).
+-   **✅ Whitelist Control:** Add/remove players from whitelist (`/whitelist`)
--   **WebSocket Integration:** Connects directly to the Pterodactyl server's console WebSocket for real-time interaction.
--   **Configuration:** Easily configured using environment variables (`.env` file).
--   **Slash Commands:** User-friendly interaction through Discord slash commands.
+-   **🔐 Permission-based:** Control access through Discord roles and permissions

 ## Requirements